 The question of “Who’s Cooking and Why”, invites us to harness the emotional power of sharing a meal together.

 At your weekly Generative Conversation, talk about your own personal Who Does What (WDW) Plan.
 Are you happy with how cooking and kitchen clean up is being handled?
 Brainstorm around strategies like “big pot” cooking that can provide several dinners in a week, regular Date Nights, and cooking together.

-How powerful is the bond made from eating together?
-Let me tell you a story of one the greatest sales trainers of modern times.
+How powerful is the bond made by eating together?
+Let me tell you a story of one of the greatest sales trainers of modern times.